EECS150/asic_labs_fa21/lab1/spec.md

 ```

 The SSH protocol also enables file transfer between your local and lab machines via the `sftp` and
-`scp` utilities.
-WARNING: please only transfer files needed for your reports and nothing else!!!
+`scp` utilities. **WARNING: please only transfer files needed for your reports and nothing else, particularly files relating to CAD tool commnads or process technologies!!!**

 ### SSH: Windows